 Dr Patrick J. Houlihan

 Patrick J. Houlihan is Assistant Professor of Twentieth-Century European History.
 Before taking up his position at Trinity, he was a Research Fellow at the University of Oxford.
-His book, Catholicism and the Great War: Religion and Everyday Life in Germany and Austria-Hungary, 1914-1922 (Cambridge: Cambridge University Press, 2015), was awarded the Fraenkel Prize of the Wiener Library for the Study of the Holocaust and Genocide.
+His book, Catholicism and the Great War: Religion and Everyday Life in Germany and Austria-Hungary, 1914-1922 (Cambridge University Press, 2015), was awarded the Fraenkel Prize of the Wiener Library for the Study of the Holocaust and Genocide.
 He earned his PhD in History from the University of Chicago, where he trained in modern transnational European and Global History, particularly Germany, Austria-Hungary (and the successor states), and the Vatican.
-Resulting from an Arts and Humanities Research Council grant at Oxford, his current research focuses on the history of religious humanitarianism, for which he is co-authoring a book on global religion during the Great War.
-A former visiting fellow at the British School at Rome, his research funding also has included grants from the European Academy of Religion, the National Endowment for the Humanities, the American Philosophical Society, and the Fulbright Program.
+A former visiting fellow at the British School at Rome, his research funding also has included grants from the European Academy of Religion, the Arts and Humanities Research Council (UK), the American Philosophical Society, the Cushwa Center (University of Notre Dame), and the Fulbright Program.
 His research interests include war and ideology in European and Global History from the American Revolution to the present.

-Patrick’s undergraduate teaching includes a List 2 module, “German Empires at War, 1914-1945,” and he co-teaches the Senior Fresh module on 20th Century European History.
+Patrick’s undergraduate teaching includes a List 2 module, “German Empires at War, 1914-1945,” a List 1 module, "Fascism, 1914-Present," and he co-teaches the Senior Fresh module on 20th Century European History.
 At the graduate level, he teaches an MPhil Option on “Humanitarianism and Human Rights in 20th Century Europe,” and he also contributes to MPhil Core Options.
-He also supervises on topics in European and Global History, particularly relating to war and ideology in the 20th century.
+He also supervises topics in European and Global History relating to modern war, peace, and ideology, and he welcomes inquiries from prospective students (BA, MPhil, PhD, Postdoc.) researching in these areas.

 Publications